OgunLabs/lenxel-core/readme.txt

 == Description ==

-This plugin gives the Lenxel theme template the flexibility to create a custom header, custom footer, teams page, and portfolio.
+This plugin enhances the Lenxel theme template, allowing for custom header, custom footer, teams page, and portfolio creation flexibility.

 == Features==

-Team post-type
+* Introducing the Team post-type for showcasing your team members.

-Portfolio post-type
+* Discover our Portfolio post-type for displaying your impressive work.

-Header builder
+* Easily build custom headers with our Header builder.

-Footer builder
+* Craft unique footers with our Footer builder.

-Lenxel Theme settings
+* Customize your Lenxel theme settings effortlessly.

-Sign-in page
+* Create a professional Sign-in page for your users.

-Manage course category with different style option using elementor element
+* Manage course categories with different style options using Elementor elements.

-Manage active/enrolled(continue Learning) courses with different style option using elementor element
+* Enhance user experience with customizable styling for active/enrolled courses using Elementor elements.

-== Later Features Pro ==
+== Advanced Features (Available in Pro/Coming to Pro) ==

 * Course Coupon